 Walking up through the woods was quite steep and rocky.
 I moved over into the tree area as the ground was more level.
 It reminded me of walking through the woods to Urie Loch on the Isle of Arran.
 I love the feeling of being surrounded by the trees.
 The wind also makes strange noises swirling around the trees, it’s quite enchanting.

 After a steep climb we reached the line where the forest zone crosses the montane zone.
-Cross the line if you dare …
+Time to cross the line …

 The trodden path was very icy in parts.
-Many other climbers were continuing so I kept trudging against the strong winds.
+Many other climbers were continuing so I kept trudging against the strong wind.
 I knew my limits and I wasn’t ready to stop yet.

 Alan was a little further behind me so I stopped to wait for a little while.
 I didn’t realise he was zooming in on me with his camera!
 He captured this photo of me.